Daniel Semenzato: Internazionale

-Born in Montebelluna, Veneto, Semenzato started his career at Internazionale, as first as a midfielder, played from Giovanissimi Nazionali team to the top team of the youth rank – Primavera (from 2004 to 2006).
+Born in Montebelluna, Veneto, Semenzato on 11 January 1987, he started his career at Inter Milan, as first as a midfielder, played from Giovanissimi Nazionali team to the top team of the youth rank – Primavera (from 2004 to 2006).
 He also played for the first team in friendlies in 2004–05, 2005–06 season and 2006–07 season.

 Lega Pro clubs

 On 31 August 2006, he was sold to Serie C2 club Montichiari in co-ownership deal.
 He was the regular of the team, however he was on the bench in relegation play-out against PortoSummaga, and replacing right back Paolo Zaccagnini in the return leg.
 Montichiari relegated to Serie D that season.

 In June 2007, he was bought back by Internazionale. and re-sold to PortoSummaga.
 Inter also bought Montichiari team-mate Marco Filippini from the relegated side.
 Semenzato only made 1 league appearance for the promotion playoffs winner.

 In July 2008, he left for Lega Pro Prima Divisione (ex-Serie C1) club Venezia.
 He often played as the starting XI, but again put on the bench in relegation playout.
 He played 90 minutes in the return leg, this time Venezia survived from the play-out but expelled from professional league due to bankrupt in July.